sighupio/getting-started/distro-on-eks/README.md

 - Basic Auth on the ingresses

 Replace the field `<S3_VELERO_BUCKET_NAME>` with the name of the S3 bucket that will be used to store the Velero backups.
 Notice that **`furyctl` will create this bucket for you**.
-You can configure the existing modules or add new ones (take a look to the [docs][fury-distribution-eks-reference]) should you prefer.
+You can configure the existing modules or add new ones (take a look to the [docs][distribution-eks-reference]) should you prefer.

 You should also change the `example.dev` domain with a real one that you own, to be able to leverage the auto-ssl capabilities using cert-manager.